lindavid1998/shredders/README.md

 ## Tech Stack

 **Frontend:**
+- React
+- Vite
+- Tailwind CSS
-React, Vite, Tailwind CSS, React Router
+- React Router

 **Backend:**
+- Node.js
+- Express
+- PostgreSQL
-Node.js, Express, PostgreSQL, JWT (JSON Web Token)
+- JWT (JSON Web Token)

 **Web app hosting:**
-Render
+- Render

 **File storage and DB hosting:**
-Supabase
+- Supabase

 ### Why These Technologies?

+**React:**
-**React:** Standard library for reusable UI components
+- Standard library for reusable UI components

+**Vite:**
-**Vite:** Build tool optimized for React with minimal configuration needed
+- Build tool optimized for React with minimal configuration needed

+**Tailwind:**
-**Tailwind:** Allows applying styles directly in the React components, reducing the need for custom classes
+- Allows applying styles directly in the React components, reducing the need for custom classes

+**React Router:**
-**React Router**: Client side routing to reduce server load and seamless transitions between pages
+- Client side routing to reduce server load and seamless transitions between pages

+**Node/Express:**
-**Node/Express:** Keeps coding language consistent between frontend and backend
+- Keeps coding language consistent between frontend and backend

+**PostgreSQL:**
-**PostgreSQL:** Supports complex queries that were needed to fetch structured, related data
+- Supports complex queries that were needed to fetch structured, related data

+**JWT:**
-**JWT:** Compact and efficient way to send authentication data between client and server.
-Contains all relevant info in payload about authenticated user.
+- Compact and efficient way to send authentication data between client and server
+- Contains all relevant info in payload about authenticated user

+**Render:**
-**Render:** Good free tier for hosting both client and server.
-Quick to spin up applications.
+- Good free tier for hosting both client and server
+- Quick to spin up applications

+**Supabase:**
-**Supabase:** Easy to use interface and good free tier option for storage and database.
-Database can be easily configured with their table/SQL editor.
+- Easy to use interface and good free tier option for storage and database
+- Database can be easily configured with their table/SQL editor

 ## Known Issues
 - **When creating a trip, the dates entered in the form are not consistent with the dates once the trip is created.** This issue was not present on local app so probably has to do with how timezones are being handled
-- **Uploading avatar does not update the picture in the navbar.** Likely has to do with how the authentication state (which contains URL for user avatar) is not being updated
 - **When adding friends, there are duplicate users showing up.** Could have to do with how the SQL query was written

 ## Features to Add